 Both universities recognize that in today’s environment police officers are called to possess higher levels of education and training.
 To respond to this need, an Associate in Applied Science degree: Policing and Technology (AAS) has been developed and approved at CalU.
 Incorporated into this degree is one semester dedicated to the Act 120 - Basic Police Officer training program; thus, making the student more marketable by possessing not only an AAS, but also obtaining the Act 120 certification.
 The student also has the option of just taking the Act 120 certification without the classes associated with the AAS in Policing and Technology, or the student can take the AAS without the police academy.
 The AAS degree, with or without the academy training, will earn the student 61 credit hours.
 The academy-only option can provide the student with 15 college credits from either the full-time or part-time programs if the student later decides to attend classes offered by CalU’s Criminal Justice Department.

 The next part-time academy is tentatively scheduled to begin at California University of Pennsylvania in September 2017.
 This academy will run for approximately 49 weeks.
 Classes will meet Tuesday and Thursday evenings from 6:00 to 10:00 p.m. and on Saturdays from 8:00 a.m. to 5:00 p.m.
-Applications for this academy will be accepted beginning May 2017.
+If sufficient application packet requests are not received by July 15, 2017, this class will be suspended until further notice.

 The next full-time academy at IUP’s main campus is scheduled to begin July 10, 2017, and will run for approximately 19 weeks.
 On-campus housing will be available for this academy.
 Housing information is included in the application packet.
 Students can also secure their own off-campus housing for this academy.
 Applications for this academy will be accepted beginning February 2017.